devicemodder/DIY_Zebra_WT6000_USB_CABLE/README.md

     RS5000 / RS4000 scanner cables

+Connectors for this cable can be sourced from ebay, buy using the plug from an RS5000 replacement cable.

 Refer to images in this repository for exact pin numbering and orientation.
 Pinout Summary Pin Function 1 Ground 2 Dock Mode Detect 3 Not connected 4 Not connected 5 USB VBUS (+5 V) 6 USB ID (unused for WT6000 USB) 7 Charger +5 V 8 Charger +5 V 9 Not connected 10 USB D+ 11 USB D− 12 Ground Dock Mode Detection (Pin 2)

 Pin 2 determines how the WT6000 interprets the connected accessory.
 Pin 2 Connection WT6000 Behavior Direct to Ground Dock / USB mode Resistor to GND Scanner accessory identified Floating No accessory Important Notes